Mathematics at Springfield

 - A focus on functional maths such as number, money, time and problem solving.

-- To understand why maths is important in their lives
+- To understand why maths is important in their lives, including lots of mathematical and real-life problem solving

 - Maths that is linked to their interests and real-life situations.